On this page, you can figure out the differences between the different coffee machines.

 Arcaffe is the parent company of Le Piantagioni, founded in 1893.
 It’s Italian coffee at its finest, and their coffee are designed for the upper market in Italy, for those who want higher specialty grade.

-Bezzera, on the other hand, engages one of the best specialty roasters you can find in Italy to produce two blends that best express the Northern and Southern Italian coffee culture.
+Bezzera, on the other hand, engages one of the best specialty roasters you can find in Italy to produce two blends that best represent the Northern and Southern Italian coffee culture.

 They can be used on any coffee machine without damaging the grinder.